In an 8 week study with 38 people onion juice was successfully used for hair loss, with observable hair re-growth in almost all the participants.

 At the end of the article I’ll show you a onion juice shampoo and hair mask which you can start using right away.

-BONUS: Discover if onion juice and other natural methods will be effective to re-grow your hair loss by taking the 6 part quiz found at the bottom of this page.
+BONUS: Discover if onion juice and other natural methods will be effective to re-grow your hair by taking the 6 part quiz found at the bottom of this page.

 Onion Juice and Its Historical Uses